When Is the Best Time

 You access this trail from Grand Staircase Escalante, but the Reflection Canyon is situated and protected under the Glen Canyon NRA.

-It is a three hours drive from Escalante; therefore, you need to camp nearby the night before you plan to hike.
+It is a three-hour drive from Escalante; therefore, you need to camp nearby the night before you plan to hike.
 From here, it is a brutally long day hike of roughly 16-18 miles roundtrip without shade.
 This is not a real hiking trail; it is not marked.

 You need a hiking app or a map and navigation skills.
 Some hikers camp here, but the wind can be insane at the cliffs' edge!
 Summer temps easily top 100°F.